afuenteshinojosa/afuenteshinojosa/README.md

 - 👋 Hi, I’m @afuenteshinojosa
-- 👀 I’m interested in forever learning
+- 👀 I’m interested in food systems
-- 🌱 I’m currently learning how to spatialize data
+- 🌱 I’m currently learning about how to spatialize data
-- 💞️ I’m looking to collaborate on ERC - WHEP Project
+- 💞️ I’m looking to collaborate on ERC ST - WHEP Project
 - 📫 How to reach me alejandra.fuentes@cchs.csic.es
 - 😄 Pronouns: she/her
 -